-Gabriel Iglesias Cancels Tour Dates For “Serious Health And Emotional Issues”
+Gabriel Iglesias Cancels Tour Dates For ‘Serious Health And Emotional Issues’

 A post shared by Gabriel Iglesias (@fluffyguy) on

 According to Pollstar, there are no specific details as to how long Gabriel will be taking time off and Iglesias’ manager and agent have yet to respond to inquiries.
-Iglesias was to have performed tonight in Cleveland.
-So far, Gabriel’s fans in Detroit, Miami, Orlando, and Hidalgo, Texas have been informed that Iglesias will be rescheduling his shows.
+Iglesias was scheduled to perform tonight in Cleveland.
+So far, Gabriel’s fans in Detroit, Miami, Orlando, and Hidalgo, Texas, have been informed that Iglesias will be rescheduling his shows.

 On Sunday, Iglesias posted an Instagram message noting that he had been having some struggles but the context of Gabriel’s post indicated that he had overcome them.